ISO/IEC 42001 Alignment

 Usage Boundary

 This page provides an informative reference mapping between selected ISO/IEC 42001 objectives and MPLP protocol mechanisms.
-It does not constitute certification, endorsement, or a claim of compliance.
+It does not constitute an official attestation or normative conformity statement.

 MPLP defines governance and lifecycle semantics that organizationsmay reference when designing or documenting their own AI management systems.
-Responsibility for ISO/IEC 42001 compliance remains solely with the adopting organization and its appointed assessors.
+Responsibility for ISO/IEC 42001 alignment remains solely with the adopting organization.

 This reference follows the MPLP Standards Compatibility & Mapping Policy.